yoonmikim/Sorting-Hat-CLI/README.md

 A CLI app that allows user to take a "Sorting Hat" quiz to be placed in one of Harry Potter Hogwarts Schools.

+'bundle install' in your terminal to install the bundle of gems required to run this file.
+You will also need to install 'colorize' by running 'gem install colorize', and 'tty prompt' by running 'gem install tty-prompt'.
+Before running the program for the first time, run 'rake db:seed' and 'rake db:migrate' to load all necessary seed data that will be used in the application, and to create the tables that will store the values.
+To run the file, use the command 'ruby bin/run.rb', then use the arrow keys and 'ENTER' to navigate through the application.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.